01-edu/public/subjects/boxing_todo/README.md

 }
 ```

-#### err.rs

-Create a module in a file named **err.rs** which handles the boxing of errors.
+Create a file named `err.rs` which handles the boxing of errors.

+This file must:

-This module must implement an `enum` called `ParseErr` which will take care of the parsing errors.
-It must have the following elements:
+- Implement an `enum` called `ParseErr` which will represent parsing errors.
+It must have the following variants:
   - `Empty`
   - `Malformed`: which has a dynamic boxed error as element

-A structure called `ReadErr` which will take care of the reading errors, with an element called `child_err` of type `Box<dyn Error>`.
+- Implement a `struct` called `ReadErr` which will represent reading errors with a single field called `child_err` of type `Box<dyn Error>`.

-For each data structure, you will have to implement a function called `fmt` for the `Display` trait.
-It should write the message **"Fail to parse todo"** in the case of any parsing error.
-Otherwise, it should write the message **"Fail to read todo file"**.
+These structures must implement the `Display` trait.
+They should write `"Failed to parse todo file"` and `"Failed to read todo file"`, depending on the respective error case.

-For the `Error` trait, the following functions (methods) have to be implemented:

-- `source` which returns an `Option` with the error:

-  - For the `ReadErr`, it must return the option with the error.
-  - For the `ParseErr`, it will return an option which is `None` if the tasks are **empty**, and the error if the parsing is **malformed**.

-#### lib.rs
+These structures should also naturally implement the `Error` trait.
+We will override its method `source` to manipulate the error source output.
+  - For the `ReadErr` structure, `child_err` should be returned, wrapped in `Some()`.
+  - For the `ParseErr` structure, `None` should be returned if we have no tasks, otherwise, with a parsing malformation, we should just return `self` wrapped in `Some()`.

+In the `lib.rs` file you will have to declare and implement a `TodoList` and a `Task` structure.
+- The `Task` structure serves merely to represent and encapsulate the fields of the tasks in the JSON file.
-In the **lib** file you will have to implement a **function** called `get_todo` which receives a string and returns a `Result` which can be the structure `TodoList` or a boxing error.
-This **function** must be able to deserialize the json file.
+- The `TodoList` structure will have two fields called `title` and `tasks` as shown below, and an associated **function** called `get_todo` which receives a `&str` and returns a `Result` which will represent either the deserialized and parsed content in a `Self` instance on success, or any error type on failure.

-Basically it must parse and read the JSON file and return the `TodoList` if everything is fine, otherwise it returns the error.

 ### Dependencies